lablup/backend.ai-docs-webui/docs/session_use/session_use.rst

 Advanced Web Terminal Usage
 ---------------------------

-The web-based terminal we used above internally embed a utility called `tmux
+The web-based terminal we used above internally embeds a utility called `tmux
 <https://github.com/tmux/tmux/wiki>`_. tmux is a terminal multiplexer that
 supports to open multiple shell windows within a single shell, so as to allow multiple programs to run in foreground simultaneously.
 If you want to take